My Photography & Travel Guide to The Maldives

 Getting to your hotel is half the fun and involves either hopping onto a speed boat from the airport or flying to one of the further islands in the atolls on a seaplane.
 Either way, you'll have plenty of time to sit back and enjoy those views.
 It is the appetizer or amuse-bouche for your vacation.

 If you’re moving between islands, let the hotels know where you’ll be arriving from and leaving.
-You won’t have much control over the time if you’re flying in between islands as the flights are scheduled.
+You won’t have much control over the time if you’re flying between islands as the flights are scheduled.

 When it comes to the Maldives, where you stay becomes part of your photography experience.
 Most visitors choose one resort island, and the light, landscape, and activities will shape your shots.